patricklam/se-retrospective/society.md

 awards for his work (at FSE, UIST, and FAST), an NSF CAREER award, a Google Faculty Research Award, and Facebook Research Awards.
 Aws is very excited about his virtual visit to Waterloo

+## Surprises

+- how has the existence of SE degree programs influenced history?
+    - thoughts?
+    - Software Engineer is certainly a prominent job title ...

+- surprises?
+    - our graduates go to work at Facebook ... is that the critical civil infrastructure that we thought we were training people for?
+    - voting machines?
+    - Boeing 737 MAX
+    - etc.